-Take a look at these - They are highlighted in red in the diagram below (Some of these items need no explanation and some may not make sense right now - We'll explore them later in future workshops):
+Take a look at these - They are highlighted in red in the diagram below (Some of these items need no explanation and some may not make sense right now - We'll explore them in future workshops):

-A few things to note about the Document Window:
+A few things to note:

 - I personally like to have the Ruler turned on as it seems to give the image a sense of perspective.
-Go to "View" menu -> "Rulers". - If your open document has not been saved, you'll see an asterisk OUTSIDE the parentheses. - (Note: You may not see this one very often!)
+Go to "View" menu -> "Rulers". - If your open document has not been saved, you'll see an asterisk OUTSIDE the parentheses. - (Note: You won't see this one very often!)
 If your "Color Working Space" for the open document is different than what you set as your "Default Color Working Space" in your "Color Settings", there will be an asterisk to the right of "Bit Depth", and INSIDE the parentheses.